sikshakosh/OneApp/README.md

 # OneApp

-# Steps to clone the project
+## Steps to clone the project

 Execute the following command to clone thhe project

-## git clone --recurse-submodules -j8 https://github.com/wideclassrooms/OneApp.git
+### git clone --recurse-submodules -j8 https://github.com/wideclassrooms/OneApp.git

-Go to working branch
+Go to main branch
-## git checkout develop
+### git checkout main
 And run the project.